 When a show is built on the conflict between the characters the story is never really about the bad guy of the week.
 So, you have to do one of two things – let their coming together be the last episode or maneuver the conflict out from between the characters.
 Because if the couple gets together and all you have left is the bad guy of the week, you don’t have much.

 Or play it in reverse.
 Don’t build the show on the conflict between the characters.
 Make the story conflict (the conflict that’s bigger and more interesting than a bad guy of the week) something external to the relationship.
 Something that both creates conflict between the characters (but not the big conflict – the bad guy of the week sort of conflict that comes and goes) and that also sometimes pushes them closer together.
-This is how Once breaks the Moonlighting Curse.
+This is how Once Upon a Time breaks the Moonlighting Curse.

 Snow and Charming start out separated.
 Sort of.
-In the first season there’s a ton of conflict keeping them apart but the flashbacks get the viewer rooting form them.
+In the first season there’s a ton of conflict keeping them apart but the flashbacks get the viewer rooting for them.
 Not because their names are Snow White and Prince Charming (in other words because we’re supposed to) but because for all the trolls and comas and wives and murder and fighting curses they’re better together than they are apart.

 Later seasons leverage their strength as a couple working together.
 And also pull them apart again and again and the conflict is to find their way back to each other.
 Or the conflict is a curse or a villain or losing their memories again! (seriously.)
 When they’re together they are even stronger and the story thrives.